 Saint Olav Haraldsson (995-1030) started as Norway’s Viking King who united Norway and brought Christianity to Scandinavia.
 He fell in the Battle at Stiklestad in 1030 and his remains are said to be buried at Nidaros Cathedral in Trondheim.
-His life and death have many miracles associated with him leading him to being canonized a Saint.
+His life and death have many miracles associated with him leading him to being canonized as a Saint.
 In medieval times Christians made the pilgrimage to Nidaros Cathedral to visit the shrine of Saint Olav.
-However they had additional motivation for the pilgrimage – either they wanted healing from sickness or pain, or wanted remission of sins.
+However, they had additional motivation for the pilgrimage – either they wanted healing from sickness or pain or wanted remission of sins.

 The revival and signposting of the ancient trails were started and completed in the late 90’s.
-The tourism board started promoting it as a new European pilgrimage routes called Pilegrimsleden.
+The tourism board started promoting it as a new European pilgrimage route called Pilegrimsleden.
 So this is a relatively new trail.
-In fact it’s still so new that only 1,000 people are recorded as completing it in 2017!
+In fact, it’s still so new that only 1,000 people are recorded as completing it in 2017!

 How to Plan and Walk Saint Olav’s Way

 There are so many great reasons why you should walk Saint Olav Ways, and once you decide to do it, you’ll need to know what to expect and how to prepare.
 Even though I only did a short sampler of the popular Oslo to Trondheim route (Gudbrandsdalen Path), I learned a lot about the logistics, planning, and details of the route and what to expect if you do walk the entire route.
 And because I completed the Camino de Santiago years ago, I can also compare and contrast it to that route.
-I’ve put together the basics of Pilegrimsleden; what you would want to know before embarking trying to answer the most frequently asked questions to help you get started on your way!
+I’ve put together the basics of Pilegrimsleden; what you would want to know before embarking on trying to answer the most frequently asked questions to help you get started on your way!
 However – if you are already in the planning stage, then check out the Saint Olavs Way website and Route Planner and the book The Pilgrim Road to Trondheim.

 Saint Olav’s Way Frequently Asked Questions